aryMello/hands-on-ai-cv/README.md

-# Exploring AI and Computer Vision: A Learning Journey
+# Artificial Intelligence and Computer Vision Courses and Projects

 ### Courses: